ppriewe88/ppriewe88/README.md

 Recently....
 I succesfully finished my first Machine Learning project in Python!
 I analyzed and cleaned clinical data for stroke prediction.
 Then, I trained a support vector classifier to get an initial glimpse of the algorithms performance on the training data.
 To improve the performance, I tested some methodical data enhancement (i.e. partial resampling of minority class data), engineered helping features (i.e. risk groups), and did post-processing on the results.
 Eventually, I prepared an integrative pipeline to provide the setup for a global optimization via gridsearch on the parameter space.
 What a journey!

+Currently...
+I am working on a project to construct a generic time series analysis framework in sklearn, enabling myself to compare results of sklearn regressors on time series data of wind speed and wind energy production.

 Coming up soon....
-Currently I am making my first steps in time series analysis of wind power generation data.
+I hope to upload my results of said fromework here soon.
 Moreover, I am gathering information and data on smart grid projects and frameworks for power system analysis.

 Eventually....
 I am eager to find my professional homezone in industrial Data Science and ML projects!